huawei-noah/SMARTS/docs/sim/agent.rst

 .. code-block:: python

-    # this comes in from the output of the Policy
+    # this comes in from the output of the Agent
     def action_adapter(model_action):
         throttle, brake, steering = model_action
         return np.array([throttle, brake, steering])